Vishnu053/subEnum/README.md

 # subEnum
 An automated enumeration tool that uses the most popular tools to automate the process in a single command.
-A seperate termux branch is also under development.
+A seperate termux branch is also available.

 ### REQUIREMENTS
 This script makes use of various popular tools listed below.
 Please make sure to install the tools **marked as not included**.